 The University of Manchester requires a first or second class honours degree in a relevant subject – in this, they include Biochemistry, Anatomy, Physiology, as well as Nursing, Midwifery and Pharmacy.
 Some universities also highly value relevant work experience, so it’s a good idea to try to undertake work experience as a Physician Associate before applying.

-Your work will largely focus on adult and general practice, rather than providing specialty care – and you will need to pass a recertification test every six years to demonstrate you possess this general medical knowledge.
-The two year training at UK universities will include 1,600 hours of clinical training, and you will also spend 90 hours across the areas of mental health, surgery and gynaecology.
+Your work will largely focus on adult and general practice, rather than providing speciality care – and you will need to pass a recertification test every six years to demonstrate you possess this general medical knowledge.
+The two-year training at UK universities will include 1,600 hours of clinical training, and you will also spend 90 hours across the areas of mental health, surgery and gynaecology.

 Loading More Content